 Create a more diverse company culture

-See what Culture Amp’s inclusion survey can do for you
+See what Culture Amp’s free Diversity and Inclusion Starter Kit can do for you

 Steven Huang, Head of Diversity and Inclusion at Culture Amp says, “Starting the conversation at an organizational level about understanding and using people’s correct gender pronouns helps ensure an inclusive culture where all voices are given equitable power.”